 Andrew Edwards is a Chicago-based film and theatre composer.
 He is the owner of the Blue Police Box Music studio on Chicago’s north side, and an adjunct professor of film music in Columbia College Chicago’s MFA Music Composition for the Screen program.

-Drew studied film music with former Disney music executive Andy Hill, Civic Orchestra Conductor Cliff Colnot, Composers Mike Reagan, Ilya Levinson, Lennie Moore, Sebastian Huydts, and Jeff Rona, and conducting with acclaimed conductor of The Legend of Zelda: The Symphony of the Goddesses, Eimear Noone.
+Drew studied film and video game music with former Disney music executive Andy Hill, Composers Ilya Levinson, Mike Reagan, Lennie Moore, Sebastian Huydts, and Jeff Rona, and conducting with acclaimed conductor of “The Legend of Zelda: The Symphony of the Goddesses,” Eimear Noone.
 His orchestral scores have been recorded at the LA Sound Gallery and The Bridge Recording in Los Angeles, and – in Chicago – at CRC and Wall2Wall Studios.
 He is currently working on his first video game score with the DePaul University capstone video game design team.

 His concert piece, The Glacier Sequence, premiered at the Kennedy Center in 2011 by the US Army Band “Pershing’s Own” Contemporary Chamber Ensemble, and continues to be a staple of their repertoire.